ArthIJani/School-Management-System/README.md

 ### Prerequisites

-- Python 3.x
+- Python 3.10
-- Django 3.x or higher
+- Django 4.2.11
-- PostgreSQL (or another database of your choice)
+- SQLite (Default database used in this project)

 ### 1. Clone the Repository